Kanban-Zai/kanban-zai-version-1.0/core.md

 * Execution Team    - Responsible for taking a backlog of work and creating a product.

 ### The Vision Team

-Primarily comprises of the Client, End Users, Product Owner
+Primarily comprises of the Client, End Users, Product Owner.

 As the saying goes.
 The feet walk where the eyes lead.
 It does not work that well the other way around.
 It also does not work that well when the feet both walk and lead.